Content note: This article contains a description of incestuous childhood sexual abuse.

 It’s an early spring evening in Montreal, and my boyfriend and I are arguing about feminism on the metro (hello, my life).
 Today’s politically charged topic that’s highly sensitive to me and mostly only intellectual for my boyfriend (hello, love) is emotional labor.

-Less commonly discussed, but just as important, examples include the expectation for gay men to play the “gay best friend” character and for trans people to describe the shape of their genitals (answering the “have you had the surgery” question) to anyone who asks.
+Less commonly discussed, but just as important, examples include the expectation for gay men to play the “gay best friend” character and for trans people to describe their genitals (answering the “have you had the surgery” question) to anyone who asks.

 (I should give the disclaimer at this point that my boyfriend is a truly wonderful guy, and I love him deeply – partly because he challenges me so much.)